-The following list contains recommended guidelines for Part 107 Commercial Drone Operations that are intended to promote a positive image for this rapidly evolving industry.
+The following list of Commercial Drone Industry Best Practices for Part 107 Commercial Drone Operations that are intended to promote a positive image for this rapidly evolving industry.

 – Although not a regulatory requirement, notify nearby airports and heliports of your operations.
 This promotes a spirit of cooperation with the manned aircraft community and helps avert misunderstanding and minimizes overreactions.